ktsu-dev/AppDataStorage/README.md

 # ktsu.AppDataStorage

-`ktsu.AppDataStorage` is a .NET library designed to simplify the process of storing application data.
-This library enables you to save and load configuration or state data in the application data folder of the current user, using JSON serialization.
+`ktsu.AppDataStorage` is a .NET library designed to simplify the process of managing application data.
+It facilitates saving and loading configuration or state data to the application's data folder, leveraging JSON serialization.

 ## Features

-- **Easy-to-use**: Simple interface for saving and loading application data.
+- **Easy-to-use API**: Intuitive methods for saving and loading data.
-- **Automatic Backup**: Ensures that the original data is backed up before saving.
+- **Automatic Backup**: Backs up original files before overwriting to ensure data safety.
-- **Customizable Serialization**: Uses `System.Text.Json` with support for custom converters.
+- **Custom Serialization Options**: Uses `System.Text.Json` with support for custom converters.
-- **File System Abstraction**: Uses `System.IO.Abstractions` for easy testing.
+- **File System Abstraction**: Uses `System.IO.Abstractions` for easy unit testing and mocking.
+- **Debounced Saves**: Prevents frequent file writes to improve performance.
+- **Support for Multiple Applications**: Organizes data by application domain for isolation.

 ## Installation